devmohamedamr/awesome-ring/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Stefan Fischer](https://github.com/sfischer13) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Mohamed Amr](https://github.com/devmohamedamr) has waived all copyright and related or neighboring rights to this work.